Kaneohe Sandbar Kayak Experience

 How it works

-Your adventure starts at the Waihole Nursery and Garden Center parking lot where we’ll have your kayaks and gear all set and ready to go.
+Your adventure starts across from Waihole Nursery and Garden Center parking lot where we’ll have your kayaks and gear all set and ready to go.
 We’ll send you all the meeting location details in your confirmation email, so no need to write this all down– we’ve got you covered!

 We’ll provide all of the necessary gear and help you strap the kayaks to your vehicle before you drive down to your launch point at He’eia Kea Boat Harbor.